-Whether it’s body pain, stress or simply trying to maintain a healthy diet and lifestyle, people today are faced with many challenges when it comes to their health.
-Managing these issues is not easy and people are turning to the ancient practice of acupuncture for relief.
+Whether it’s body pain, stress, or simply trying to maintain a healthy diet and lifestyle, people today are faced with many challenges when it comes to their health.
+Managing these issues is not easy, and people are turning to the ancient practice of acupuncture for relief.

 Originating in ancient China, acupuncture has served as a principal method of healing for thousands of years.
-Early practitioners believed that the flow of qi, or life energy, was responsible for the body’s health, and that any interruption to the normal flow of this energy could create disease or pain.
-They devised a comprehensive “map” of the body displaying hundreds of points, known as meridians, where the flow of qi could be perted or corrected through the insertion of tiny, hair-thin needles.
+Early practitioners believed that the flow of qi, or life energy, was responsible for the body’s health and that any interruption to the normal flow of this energy could create disease or pain.
+They devised a comprehensive “map” of the body displaying hundreds of points, known as meridians, where the flow of qi could be corrected through the insertion of tiny, hair-thin needles.

 Acupuncture Treatments for Depression and Anxiety

 Anxiety and depression remain two of the most common mental health disorders in the world.
 In addition to mental distress, they can also cause physical strains as the body can feel mental illness resulting in fatigue.
 Acupuncture is a great way to ease both types of symptoms.